-Follow these steps to map any fields you have from (1) Your CSV File to (2) Your CRM fields (including custom fields, if using CSV Importer PRO).
+Follow these steps to map fields from your CSV file to your Jetpack CRM fields (including custom fields, if using CSV Importer Pro).

-- If you’re using CSV Importer PRO, install that first (it’s an extension in our CRM Bundle), if you’re using just the free default CSV Importer, skip this step.
+- If you’re using CSV Importer Pro, make sure the extension is installed and activated.
+If you’re using the free CSV Importer that’s included with Jetpack CRM, skip this step.

 What about custom fields?

 Importing custom fields requires the CSV Importer Pro extension.
 With that installed, you will also have the option of mapping custom fields from your CSV file into custom fields you’ve created in Jetpack CRM.